Ganben/pygo/README.md

-wxTestAppID # test app id for wx wxTestAppSecret # test app secret for wx wxProdAppID # prod app id for wx wxProdAppSecret # prod app secret for wx
+wxTestAppID # test app id for wx wxTestAppSecret # test app secret for wx wxProdAppID # prod app id for wx
+B
+# adding some integration with mongodb and mysql

+TODO
+wxProdAppSecret # prod app secret for wx